mitchejj-attic/.xyz/source/post/2015-01-24-running-ahead-in-2015.md

   title:
 date: 2015-01-24 12:56:14 -0500
 ---
-Last year I had many plans and thoughts about my 2014 running and after the Dopey Challenge I didn't do much.
-I only entered one other event, [Let's Move Festival of Races][lets].
-I didn't do any training, I felt as if I could have ran a faster race yet with all things considered I do feel as if I ran an okay race.
-I also entered for the [Kona Running Company's][krc] [Kona Run][kr], that race however was a massive fail for two reasons.
-First, a few days earlier I had eye lid surgery so I would have been a bad idea to actually run.
-Second, I miss-calculated the drive time and missed the start of the race partly due to to the eye lid surgery.
-Towards the end of the year I tried to have at least one 13.1 run.
-Once the weather turned cold and the days grew shorter I found it difficult to find time run let alone squeeze in a half marathon run.
+Last year I had many plans 2014, running wise.
+After the Dopey Challenge I didn't do much and only finished one other event.
+For that event, [Let's Move Festival of Races][lets], I didn't do any training.
+I also entered [Kona Running Company's][krc] [Kona Run][kr], a massive fail.
+A few days earlier I had eye lid surgery, I miss-calculated the drive time and missed the start of the race partly due to to the eye lid surgery.
+Then towards the end of the year I tried complete the monthly strava Half-marathon challenge --- to have at least one 13.1 or greater run.
+Once the weather turned cold the days grew shorter I found it difficult to find time run let alone squeeze in 13.1 mile run.

 ####Official Chip Times (with strava links)